How to Position Your Products to Increase Profits

 Branding and other positioning tactics are often seen as marketing's job.
 However, there's no reason why the salespeople in the trenches can't get involved with positioning as well.
 Developing your own USP (Unique Selling Proposition) is just one example of how you can make yourself more attractive to prospects.

-Positioning your product – and your company – in the marketplace basically means associating yourself with certain adjectives (hopefully positive ones).
-When a prospect catches a glimpse of your logo, or drives by one of your company's branches, you want them to feel certain emotions in connection to your company.
+Choose an adjective.
+Positioning your product–and your company–in the marketplace basically means associating yourself with certain adjectives (hopefully positive ones).
+When a prospect catches a glimpse of your logo or drives by one of your company's branches, you want them to feel certain emotions in connection to your company.

 There's a nearly infinite number of adjectives and emotional shadings that you can try to associate with your product, but they all tend to fall into one of four categories: faster, cheaper, better, or different.
 When you're deciding about how to position your product, you should choose one or two of these categories and then narrow your choice down further based on which categories you choose.

+Think about your competition.
 Positioning yourself as better than your competitors is generally best accomplished through customer service.
-After all, as a salesperson, you can't control how well made your product is or what features it comes with, but you can make a commitment to take exceptionally good care of your customers.
+After all, as a retail salesperson, you can't control how well made your product is or what features it comes with, but you can make a commitment to take exceptionally good care of your customers.

-Positioning yourself as cheaper is probably the least desirable category.
-By definition, you'll be making less money per sale – and probably less money overall – if you're passing out discounts left and right.
+Look closely at your prices.
+Positioning yourself as cheaper is probably the least desirable category, but if you have customers who object to your prices, it might be the best option.
+By definition, you'll be making less money per sale–and probably less money overall–if you're passing out discounts left and right.
 The cheaper category is the only one that cuts right into your bottom line.

 So how do you know which categories to choose?
 Well, the best way to find out is to ask your customers.
 Go to your very best customers and ask them why they choose to buy from you, why they have remained customers, and what they like most and least about your product, service, etc. The feedback you get should give you a pretty clear idea about which categories will be most attractive to the prospects you really want.